Everything around you involves mathematics.

 Mathematics is the study of quantities, structure, space, and analysis.

 We are studying Mathematics not just to learn these formulas, equations, expressions, or complex terminologies.
-We are also learning to develop our analytical, logical, decision-making, and critical thinking skills.
+We are also learning to develop analytical, logical, decision-making, and critical thinking skills.

 In this reviewer, we will discuss the basics of different subfields of mathematics – arithmetic, algebra, geometry, trigonometry, statistics, calculus, and logic.